Cognitive Rehabilitation Training — Learn & earn right now

-Get 24/7 access to a previously recorded two-day training synchronized with the original presentation slides.
-Review the guidelines presented at the training you attended or access the material online to learn at your own pace.
-It’s the next best thing to being there!
+Learn at your own pace and earn 12 hours of continuing education credits with 24/7 access to a recorded two-day training synchronized with the original presentation slides.
+Review the guidelines presented at the training you attended or access the material online to learn anywhere, anytime.
+It’s the next best thing to being there in person.

 The Cognitive Rehabilitation Manual: Translating Evidence-Based Recommendations into Practice is a guide for clinicians who want to effectively deliver evidence-based rehabilitation interventions in everyday clinical practice.

 The printed Manual is included with the Online Course and the LIVE Training Course package.

 For the ultimate learning experience and the very latest interventions, attend a two-day LIVE training workshop, based on the Manual and presented by its authors.

 - CME/CEUs – 12.5 credit hours

 - A printed copy of the Cognitive Rehabilitation Manual mailed to you

 - 24/7 Online Access to the recorded course

 Dr. Keith Cicerone, co-author, Director of Neuropsychology, JFK Johnson Rehabilitation Institute